Research shows that reading aloud is the single most important thing you can do to help a child prepare for reading and learning.

 HOW DOES IT WORK?

-Sign up at any Prince William Public Library branch and pick up a reading log.
-(If you are eager to begin, click on the fox to print your first log).
-Some recommended books to get you started: 100 Books to Read before Kindergarten.
+Sign up at any Prince William Public Library branch and pick up a printed reading log.
+If you are eager to begin, click on the fox to print your first log.

-- Color or check off an acorn for each book you read.
 If you read a book more than once, you can record it each time.
-Books read at library storytime, at daycare or by others to your child also count!
+Books read at library story time, at daycare, or by others to your child also count!